joelparkerhenderson/care-plan/README.md

 - [ ] Hire a lawyer who has experience with care plans and/or elder law and/or estate planning.

-- [ ] Hire a private social worker who can work with the person, and with the caregivers, to advise about social support, social services, care placements, and more.
+- [ ] Hire a social worker who can work with the person, and with the caregivers, to advise about social support, social services, care placements, and more.

 - [ ] Hire an accountant who can manage the finances, ideally including taxes, insurance, payments, bank accounts, benefits disbursements, retirement planning, and more.

 ### General medical checkups per year